-14.0 Sale or Transfer of Sheep
+14.0 Sale or Transfer of Cattle

-14.0.1 Recommended All animals should be reared on their farm of birth.

-14.0.2 Animals must not be knowingly sold into systems prohibited by these standards.

-14.0.3 Routine sale to feedlots is prohibited.

-14.0.4 The planned use of livestock markets to sell animals is prohibited.

-14.0.5 Animals must not be displayed or offered for sale or transfer at farmers markets, swap meets or similar venues.
+- 14.0.1 Recommended All animals should be reared on their farm of birth. - 14.0.2 Animals must not be knowingly sold into systems prohibited by these standards. - 14.0.3 Routine sale to feedlots is prohibited. - 14.0.4 The planned use of livestock markets to sell animals is prohibited. - 14.0.5 Animals must not be displayed or offered for sale or transfer at farmers markets, swap meets or similar venues.

-Note: Delivery or exchange of animals at a farmers' market or similar venue when the sale or transfer has been pre-arranged may be acceptable.
+Note: Delivery or exchange of animals at a farmers market or similar venue when the sale or transfer has been pre-arranged may be acceptable.

-14.0.6 Animals sold live at the point of slaughter under the AWA label or logo must only be sold to customers who will take them to AWA abattoirs.
+- 14.0.6 Animals sold live at the point of slaughter under the AWA label or logo must only be sold to customers who will take them to AWA abattoirs. - 14.0.7 Sale of calves to farms that have confinement, crated or slatted veal systems is prohibited. - 14.0.8 Sale or transfer to slaughter when calves are less than four months of age is prohibited. - 14.0.9 14.0.10 Not allocated.

-14.0.9 Recommended Lambs less than two months of age should not be sold or transferred to slaughter.